brandur/sorg/content/articles/api-paradigms.md

 kind of information that clients actually want, forcing expensive `N + 1` query situations.
-This is especially bad for clients on more limited networks like mobile, where both bandwidth and bad latency conspire to make REST an expensive proposition.
+This is especially bad for clients on more limited networks like mobile, where bandwidth and bad latency conspire to make REST an expensive proposition.

 ## What's Next (#whats-next)